Properties of Quasi-Assouad dimension: Further properties

 It follows that for each $\delta >0$, $\overline{h_{E}}(\delta )\leq 1/2$ and thus $\dim _{qA}E\leq 1/2$.
 It is not difficult to see that these estimates are essentially sharp and thus we actually have $\dim _{qA}E=1/2$. \end{proof}

 \begin{remark} The classical Marstrand projection theorem, and its more recent variants, (c.f. \cite{Fal15}) states that the orthogonal projections of planar sets have the same dimension at almost every angle, where here dimension can be Hausdorff, upper/lower box or packing.
 This is not the case for the Assouad dimension.
-Indeed, it is shown in \cite{FO} that for any $s$ with $\log_53<s<1$, there exists a self-similar set $F \subset \mathbb{R}^2$ and two non-empty intervals $I, J$ such that $dim_A \pi_{\theta} F=s$ for all $\theta \in I$, while $dim_A \pi_{\theta}F=1 $ for almost all $\theta \in J$.
+Indeed, it is shown in \cite{FO} that for any $s$ with $\log_53<s<1$, there exists a self-similar set $F \subset \mathbb{R}^2$ and two non-empty intervals $I, J$ such that $\dim_A \pi_{\theta} F=s$ for all $\theta \in I$, while $\dim_A \pi_{\theta}F=1 $ for almost all $\theta \in J$.
 Here $\pi_{\theta}$ denotes the projection onto the line passing through the origin with angle $\theta$.

 It is unknown what the situation is for the quasi-Assouad dimension.
-The set $F$ from \cite{FO} is not helpful in resolving this problem since its orthogonal projections are again self-similar sets, and hence the Marstrand projection theorem and Theorem \ref{equality} imply that the quasi-Assouad dimensions of the projections of $F$ are constant almost everywhere. \end{remark}
+The set $F$ from \cite{FO} is not helpful in resolving this problem.
+Since it is a Sierpinski triangle with contraction factor $c$, for some $c\in(1/5,1/3)$, its orthogonal projections are self-similar sets $F_t$ attractors of iterated functions systems of the form $\{cx, cx+1-c, cx+t\}$, up to rescaling.
+Then, if $c$ is algebraic, for almost every $t$, these projections does not have super exponential contraction of cylinders (see Theorem 1.6 in \cite{H} and the comment after its proof), and hence by Remark\ref{remark:self-similar}, for almost every $t$ we have $\dim_{qA} F_t=\dim_B F_t$, and hence the Marstrand projection theorem imply that the quasi-Assouad dimensions of the projections of $F$ are constant almost everywhere.
+On the other hand, if $c$ is not algebraic, it is unknown if there are super exponential contraction of cylinders in the projections, so it is unknown their quasi-Assouad dimension. \end{remark}

-\begin{section}{Acknowledgements} We thank the referee for his/her helpful suggestions.
-We also thank Jonathan Fraser for his comments and, in particular, for pointing out that our Theorem 1 answers Problem 1.16 in \cite{BP}. \end{section}
+\begin{section}{Acknowledgements} The work of I. Garc\'ia was partially supported by a grant from the Simons Foundation.
+The work of K. Hare was supported by NSERC 2016 03719. \end{section}